The Grand Old Gospel Fellowship (GOGF) Ministries’ India and Jamaica Mission

 After joining Hart Children’s Homes, Simon was able to attend and successfully complete primary and secondary school education.
 During his stay at Hart Children’s Home, he committed to his studies and was able to take part in various school and after school activities with other children; and he was provided with dedicated mentors who have shaped his life and future career potential with a positive outcome.
-As of today, after leaving the Hart Home as an adult (past 18 years of age), Simon is living in his own home and is employed in India’s formal sector - earning a prevailing wage.
+After leaving the Hart Home as an adult (past 18 years of age), Simon is living in his own home and is employed - earning a prevailing wage.

 I encourage you to donate towards the ministry.
 You may make your donation by check payable to ‘GOGF Ministries’, and mail your donation to GOGF Ministries’ 158 East Main Street’ Lansdale, PA 19446.
 You may also donate through our online donation page by clicking here, or call the GOGF office at 215 361 8111 to speak to Darlene Ogun.

 Dr. Tony Hart, President